 3. Taking a Vacation

-Too many people put on taking a vacation because they feel like they have too much going on at work, feel that they should be saving money for more important things, or just feel too busy in general.
+Too many people put off taking a vacation because they feel like they have too much going on at work, feel that they should be saving money for more important things, or just feel too busy in general.
 However, vacations shouldn’t be put off.
-They are a chance to escape from the world, de-stress, and wind-down.
+They are a chance to escape from the world, de-stress, and wind down.

 Vacations also don’t need to be long or expensive.
-There are probably many places in your own state you could take a weekend vacation too that would be affordable and require very little travel.
-So stop letting your vacations days go to waste, take an extra Friday off and get out there and enjoy yourself.
+There are probably many places in your own state where you could take a weekend vacation too that would be affordable and require very little travel.
+So stop letting your vacation days go to waste, take an extra Friday off, and get out there and enjoy yourself.

 4. Give Whenever you have Opportunity